 Frequently asked questions

 What is the issue?

-1 January 2018 aims to improve recovery and reuse of domestic recyclable waste while restricting the import of contaminated paper, cardboard and plastics.
-The Policy has severely disrupted recycling markets worldwide with significant impacts being felt in Victoria.
+The ‘National Sword Policy’ implemented by China’s General Administration of Customs on 1 January 2018 aims to improve recovery and reuse of domestic solid waste while restricting the import of contaminated paper, cardboard and plastics.
+The policy has severely disrupted recycling markets worldwide.

 Why do we send material to China?

 In recent years, China has purchased recyclable material recovered from across the globe, including Victoria, to meet their manufacturing feedstock needs.